dse client-tool connection options

 The connection option short form and long form are comma separated.

-You can provide authentication credentials in several ways, see Credentials for authentication.
+You can provide authentication credentials in several ways, see Connecting to authentication enabled clusters.

 RPC permissions over the native protocol leverage DSE authentication and role-based access abilities.
 To configure external client access to DataStax Enterprise commands, see Authorizing remote procedure calls for CQL execution.

-loses login permissions, the token can still be used to login as alice
+If bob loses login permissions, the token can still be used to login as alice, because the token reflects the authentication of alice.

 Synopsis